-Join Jane Barratt for an in-depth discussion in this video DIY options, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video DIY options, part of Managing Your Personal Investments.

 - There's never been a better time to…build your own investment portfolio,…at low or no cost.…However, there's a far greater cost involved…in investing than fees, or cost per trade.…It's the cost of not knowing what you're doing…and letting fear or emotions drive your decisions.…So, what does do it yourself mean?…The official financial industry term…is retail investors.…It doesn't mean that we buy retail stocks,…it means we're buying ourselves through a broker.…Think of the different asset classes.…

 From real estate to bonds, or art to funds,…most investments that you buy have a…middle person involved, a broker.…And stocks, bonds, funds, and cash equivalents…are no different.…Even if you're buying and selling yourself,…you generally can't go direct to…your local stock exchange and buy.…For retail investors, the most inexpensive…route to market is through a retail broker,…like Schwab or TradeKing in the US,…or Saxo in Scandinavia, or Monarchs in Japan.…These companies will usually only charge…a cost per trade, so if you're a buy…